amimof/dotfiles/README.md

 dotfiles
 ========

 A collection of my dotfiles, scripts and configs.
-Sets up my environment just the way i like it.
+Sets up my environment just the way I like it.

 # Getting started